jyg/automatonism-reloaded/README.md

 ## New features :

+* Midi-mapping and Midi-learn features
+* Camomile VST plugin and DAW integration with new objects [playhead] and [macro-control] to enable automation inside DAW
 * Automatonism made as an abstaction lib : init a new project just by typing [automatonism] in a blank patch.
+* The new preset and state saving system is based on new savestate object, where preset and state data are stored inside the main patch.
 * The legacy file-based preset and state saving system is deprecated, but old savestate structure is automatically imported in new project.
-* The new preset and state saving system is based on new savestate object, where preset and state data are stored inside the main patch.
-* ability to save different projects in the same folder with different filenames (no need to use main.pd as filename)
+* Ability to save different projects in the same folder with different filenames (no need to use main.pd as filename)
-* midi-mapping enabled and midi-learn feature
-* possibility of running several patches simultaneously and independently
+* Several patches can run simultaneously and independently ("local mode" in Preset-Manager)
-* Camomile VST plugin and DAW integration with new objects [playhead] and [macro-control] to enable automation inside DAW

 ## To Do :
-* clean all that stuff
+* Clean all that stuff
-* deeply check camomile integration
+* Deeply check camomile integration
-* write tutorial for new features (import old patch ; create new modules ; use as camomile plugin
+* Write tutorial for new features (import old patch ; create new modules ; use as camomile plugin

 ## Installation :